jkeller52/jkeller52/README.md

-👋 Hi, I’m Jacob
+### 👋 Hi there, I'm Jacob!

+## I'm a MS Candidate and Graduate Researcher at Ohio State University.

+- 🌱 I’m currently learning everything 🤣 I am specifically developing skills in Python and C++ to support my research in work-centered computational modeling and simulation of human-machine teams.
-- I'm a MS Candidate and Graduate Research Associate in the Department of Integrated Systems Engineering at Ohio State University.
-My research interests are centered around improving human-robot systems in complex environments like space operations, disaster response, and air traffic management.
+- 🔬 My research interests are centered around improving human-robot systems in complex environments like space operations, disaster response, and air traffic management.

--
+- ⚡ Fun fact: I love playing saxphone, playing video games, and taking astrophotography shots of the night sky

 -------
 My notable projects on this page include: